Ewan-K/Information-Visualization/README.md

 ## Introdution

-This is my project for Information Visualization course, in which I build a webpage consisting a map of the world and a dynamic bubble chart elaborating Covid data.
+This is my project for Information Visualization course, in which I build a webpage consisting two kinds of charts elaborating Covid data, a static map of the world and a dynamic bubble chart.

 ## Build